Lesser Crested Tern

 Key Features

-- Deeply forked grey tail
+- Deeply forked tail and black legs

 When You’ll See Them